HawkinsT/RunInTerm/README.md

 This plug-in provides the function `RunInTerminal()`, which may take up to two optional arguments.

-If run without arguments, it executes the contents of the current buffer via its FileType.
-For example, within a python buffer, calling `RunInTerminal()` will execute `python example_buffer_name.py.tmp` within Vim's terminal emulator.
+If run without arguments, it executes the contents of the current buffer via its `FileType`.
+For example, within a python buffer, `:call RunInTerminal()` will execute `python RunInTerm_example.py.tmp` within Vim's terminal emulator.

-If run with one argument, this argument will be used instead of the buffer's FileType.
-For example, calling `RunInTerminal("py -2.7")` will execute `py -2.7 example_buffer_name.py.tmp`.
+If run with one argument, this argument will be used instead of the buffer's `FileType`.
+For example, `:call RunInTerminal("py -2.7")` will execute `py -2.7 RunInTerm_example.py.tmp`.

-If run with two arguments, a temporary file containing the buffer contents will not be passed to the terminal.
+If run with two arguments, the arguments will be passed to the terminal, however a temporary file containing the buffer contents will not.

 There is a special case when an empty string is passed as the first argument; `RunInTerminal("")`.
 In this case, Vim's terminal emulator is launched and focus is switched to the terminal instead of remaining on the current window.